 However, there is a better way.
 Engineering and finance can use cloud cost intelligence to align software engineering decisions with business objectives.

-“We use our own platform to watch spend, but to also better understand how inputs to our system, such as new features and new customers, change the cost of the system,” says Bill on how CloudZero empowers its engineers and finance people to tell how their activities impact the entire company.
+“We use our own platform to watch spend, but also better to understand how inputs to our system, such as new features and new customers, change the cost of the system,” says Bill on how CloudZero empowers its engineers and finance people to tell how their activities impact the entire company.

 Several other ways can help your finance and engineering teams work together more effectively.
 Here are five of the best.

-Establish a central resource for the most critical cost metrics both engineers and finance need.
+Establish a central resource for the most critical cost metrics that both engineers and finance need.
 KPIs can include SaaS cost of goods sold (COGS), research and development (R&D) spending, or testing new features.

 Discuss with both teams the metrics they deem crucial to their cloud cost visibility.